Lee Hoi-chuen: Family

-Lee Hoi-chuen was born in Jun'an, Guangdong, Qing China on 4 February 1901.
-He moved to British Hong Kong and became a Cantonese opera actor.
-There, he met and married Grace Ho (1907–1996) who was of half-Cantonese and half-English descent and a daughter of Ho Kom Tong.
+Lee Hoi-chuen was born in Jun'an, Guangdong, China on 4 February 1901, in the waning years of the Qing Dynasty.
+He moved to Hong Kong, then a British colony, and became a Cantonese opera actor.
+There, he met and married Grace Ho (1907–1996), a Chinese Eurasian and a daughter of Ho Kom-tong.
 They had two daughters, Phoebe and Agnes, and three sons, Peter, Bruce and Robert.

 Lee and his wife were on a one-year US tour with the Cantonese Opera Company in 1940 when their second son Bruce Lee was born in San Francisco.
 They later returned to Hong Kong when Bruce Lee was three months old.
 Soon after, the Lee family led an unexpected four-year hard life as Japan, in the midst of World War II, launched a surprise attack of Hong Kong in December 1941 and ruled for four years.

 Their youngest son Robert Lee, who was born in 1948, would go on to become famous in Hong Kong during the 1960s as the lead singer and founder of a popular beat band, The Thunderbirds.

 Lee died of a heart attack in Hong Kong on 7 February 1965, three days after his 64th birthday and six days after the birth of his grandson Brandon Lee.
 He was buried at St Raphael's Catholic Cemetery at Cheung Sha Wan in Kowloon.